DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/ruby.md

 # DevCycle Ruby Server SDK

-Welcome to the the DevCycle Ruby SDK, initially generated via the [DevCycle Bucketing API](/bucketing-api/#tag/devcycle).
+Welcome to the the DevCycle Ruby SDK, initially generated via the [DevCycle Bucketing API](/bucketing-api/#tag/devcycle), it now supports Local Bucketing as well.
 The SDK is available as a package on RubyGems.
-It is also open source and can be viewed on Github.
+It is also open source and can be viewed on GitHub.

 [![RubyGems](https://badgen.net/rubygems/v/devcycle-ruby-server-sdk/latest)](https://rubygems.org/gems/devcycle-ruby-server-sdk)
 [![GitHub](https://img.shields.io/github/stars/devcyclehq/ruby-server-sdk.svg?style=social&label=Star&maxAge=2592000)](https://github.com/DevCycleHQ/ruby-server-sdk)